Transition Waste Optimization for Coded Elastic Computing: Zero-Waste Elastic Task Allocation Schemes

 \subsection{Zero-Waste Transition When One Machine Joins}

 By Lemma~\ref{lem:zero_trivial}, the transition waste incurred at Machine $n$ when transitioning from the set of tasks $\SNn$ to another set $\SNPn$ is zero if and only if $\SNn \subset \SNPn$ or vice versa.
-It turns out that if the elastic events only consist of machines joining than it is easy to achieve zero-waste transitions.
+It turns out that if \hoang{the elastic events consist of only} machines joining then it is easy to achieve zero-waste transitions.

 \begin{proposition} There always exists a zero-waste transition from an \NT~to an \NPOT. \end{proposition} \begin{proof} To achieve a zero-waste transition when Machine $N+1$ joins, each existing machine (from $1$ to $N$) can simply choose a subset of $\frac{LF}{N(N+1)}$ tasks to pass to Machine $N+1$, which will then have in total $N\frac{LF}{N(N+1)}$ tasks.
 The requirement is to have these $N$ sets disjoint.
 We can achieve this by letting each machine $n$ from $1$ to $N$ choose an arbitrary subset of $\SNn$ of size $\frac{LF}{N(N+1)}$ that does not intersect any sets chosen by previous machines so far.
 This is always possible because Machine $n$ has enough tasks in its set to do the selection: